FDA recalls heart meds that may be tainted by carcinogen

-SILVER SPRING, Maryland --The U.S. Food and Drug Administration is alerting health care professionals and patients of a voluntary recall of several drug products containing the active ingredient valsartan, used to treat high blood pressure and heart failure.
+SILVER SPRING, Maryland --The U.S. Food and Drug Administration is alerting healthcare professionals and patients of a voluntary recall of several drug products containing the active ingredient valsartan, which is used to treat high blood pressure and heart failure.

-This recall is due to an impurity, N-nitrosodimethylamine (NDMA), which was found in the recalled products.
-However, not all products containing valsartan are being recalled.
+This recall is due to an impurity, N-Nitrosodimethylamine (NDMA), which was found in the recalled products.
+However, not all products containing valsartan are being recalled; only the generic ones made by Solco, Teva, and Major.

-NDMA is classified as a probable human carcinogen -- a substance that could cause cancer -- based on results from laboratory tests.
+NDMA is classified as a probable human carcinogen - a substance that could cause cancer - based on results from laboratory tests.

+These medications are being pulled off shelves.
+There is a voluntary recall - @US_FDA says meds may be tainted by carcinogen. #ABC11 pic.twitter.com/YbigK4MH5s— Elaina Athans (@AthansABC11) July 17, 2018

 The presence of NDMA is thought to be related to changes in the way the active substance was manufactured.

 -- Because valsartan is used in medicines to treat serious medical conditions, patients taking the recalled valsartan-containing medicines should continue taking their medicine until they have a replacement product.